 First, select a table to insert a row into.
 This can be done either by selecting a table from the pick list, or toggling the input field to text mode and typing the full table name.

-Next, map the datapills from your previous triggers or actions into their respective columns.
-The columns in the selected table are presented as input fields here for you to insert datapills.
+Next, enter data manually into the input fields or map the datapills from your previous triggers or actions into their respective columns.
+The input fields generated here are based off columns in your table.

 This action allows you to insert multiple rows in a single action instead of one row at a time.
 This provides higher throughput when you are moving a large number of records from one app to SQL Server.
 Depending on the structure of your recipe and volume of data, this action can reduce integration time by a factor of 100.

 Just like with the single row insert action, you need to select the target table first.